MEDIAN Function

 Example 1 - Find the middle value in a range

-This is the standard use case.
-Excel orders the values and returns the one in the middle.
+This is the standard use case for MEDIAN.
+Excel takes the numbers, sorts them behind the scenes, and then finds the value sitting in the middle position.

 =MEDIAN(B1:B5) // Returns the middle value from the range.